DKKaraoke/dam_mpeg2_ps_utility/README.md

 ## Summary

 DAM Karaoke machines need a GOP index header in MPEG2-PS bitstreams.
-This software reads and writes correspondingly.
+This software reads and writes DAM Karaoke machine compatible MPEG2-PS.

 Also, DAM Karaoke machines need End of sequence (EOS) and End of stream (EOB) NAL units in H.264 bitstreams.
 Please use it for encoding: https://github.com/DKKaraoke/ffmpeg-x264-add-eos-eob-patched